Kalyana-Karnataka

-Kalyana-Karnataka, formerly known as, Hyderabad-Karnataka, is a region located in the northern part of the Indian state of Karnataka, which was part of Hyderabad State ruled by the Nizams and the Madras presidency of British India.
-The region comprises Bidar, Yadgir, Raichur, Koppal and Kalaburagi of Hyderabad state and, Ballari and Vijayanagara of the Madras province that are now present in the state of Karnataka.
-The Northeast-Karnataka region is the second largest arid region in India.
-Kalaburagi and Ballari are the largest cities of this region.
+Kalyana-Karnataka, formerly known as Hyderabad-Karnataka or Gulbarga Division, is a region located in the northeastern part of Karnataka that was historically split between the Nizam-ruled Hyderabad State and the Madras Presidency of British India.
+The region comprises Bidar, Yadgir, Raichur, Koppal and Kalaburagi districts from former Hyderabad state, along with the Ballari and Vijayanagara districts from the former Madras Presidency.
+The region is the second-largest arid region in India.
+Kalaburagi and Ballari are the largest cities in this region.

-In 1948, when the Hyderabad State was officially merged into India, some portions of it were incorporated into the state of Karnataka.
+Following the integration of Hyderabad State into India in 1948, these districts were incorporated into the state of Karnataka (then Mysore State) under the States Reorganization Act of 1956.

-In 2019, the Hyderabad-Karnataka region was officially renamed as Kalyana-Karnataka.
+In 2019, the Hyderabad-Karnataka region was officially renamed Kalyana-Karnataka.